Gain a deeper understanding of Dynatrace terminology and concepts.

 Management zones may overlap, just as team responsibilities often overlap.
 Users may be granted access to entire environments, a specific management zone, or a subset of related management zones.

 A merged service is a service that aggregates multiple web-request services of the same process group that perform identical functions across separate cluster nodes.
-Service merging is available only for web-request services that perform the same function within the same process group, and so are effectively identical from a performance-monitoring perspective.
+These web-request services are effectively identical from a performance-monitoring perspective.
 A merged service appears in Dynatrace as a single service that contains all the data of all aggregated services.

 Say you have an Apache web server with several virtual host definitions (for example,